CSSA-AEI/cssa-web/README.md

   en: University of Ottawa
   fr: Université d'Ottawa
 ```
 For edition translations, find the desired text and edit the field with the desired language.
 To make new translations, you can add a new name to the translation like this: `NAME_OF_TRANSLATION:`.
-Then you add the `en: ENGLISH TRANSLATION` and the `fr: translation`.
+Then you add the `en: ENGLISH TRANSLATION` and the `fr: FRENCH TRANSLATION`.

 If you are making changes to the `_config.yml` file, you will have to restart the server to see the changes.